Reference & Guide

 Written by noir's greatest cinematographer at the height of the cycle.
 A technical manual that doubles as an aesthetic manifesto for low-key, shadow-driven photography.

 The most comprehensive film-by-film guide to the classical era.
-Covers 745 noir films within the exact 1940–1959 window — an invaluable reference for anyone exploring the canon.
+Covers 745 noir films within the exact 1940–1959 window, an invaluable reference for anyone working through the canon.

-The original — the first book-length study of film noir, written by the French critics who named and defined the cycle while it was still happening.
+The original: the first book-length study of film noir, written by the French critics who named and defined the cycle while it was still unfolding.

 Accessible and visually rich.
 Hirsch's auteurist approach focuses on directors and their recurring stylistic signatures.
 Strong on the émigré contribution.